guumaster/random-collections/KRE-notes.md.md

 2. Use case implementation (Gus)

-On top of that base layer we have defined a new one with our own abstractions, trying to simplify
+On top of that base layer we have defined a new one with our own abstractions, trying to simplify all even more.

-Starting from top to bottom we have the following abstractions:
+Starting from top to bottom we have the following:

 - **Konstellation Runtime Engine:**